 Beat curds well till frothy (there shouldn’t be any lumps) and add the water, red chili powder, cumin powder, and salt.

 Place the vadas in a serving bowl and pour the curd mixture evenly all over the vadas, covering them completely.

-Chill the vadas for sometime before serving.
-At the time of serving, take 2-3 vadas and place them in a serving plate and sprinkle some chaat powder and garnish with coriander leaves and tamarind chutney.
+Chill the vadas for some time before serving.
+At the time of serving, take 2-3 vadas and place them on a serving plate and sprinkle some chaat powder and garnish with coriander leaves and tamarind chutney.